VEuPathDB/vagrant-rocky9-webserver/README.md

 > cd vagrant-rocky8-webserver
 > vagrant up
 </pre>
+**Note**: you might have to enable virtualization in your BIOS.
+(You might get an error hinting at that.)

 4. This may result in a time out at "SSH auth method: private key".
 To fix:

     - Run "vagrant halt", which will shut down the attempted boot